 If you are interested in studying for a PhD with me then please send me a copy of your CV and a 6 page proposal reviewing the literature, stating your questions and outlining your methods.
-My current and completed students are:
+Current and completed student projects are:

 Mathew Bukhi Mabele.
 ‘Rethinking sustainability under neoliberal environmental policy: Political ecology, deforestation discourses and conservation practices in Tanzania.’
 University of Zurich, Departmental Scholarship.
 Began Sept 2014.